ggreen/spring-file-service/README.md

 # Building

-This project using GemFire commercial edition.
+This project uses GemFire commercial edition.
 See the following to

 [Obtain GemFire libraries from a Maven Repository](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/getting_started-installation-obtain_gemfire_maven.html).